Extractables and Leachables.

 Practical example:

 In a stability study, noticeable peaks appeared in the HPLC-DAD measurement.
-Since they were not API-related, they were identified as extractables & leachables and estimated semi-quantitatively.
+Since they were not API-related, they were identified as leachables and estimated semi-quantitatively.
 This clarified the source of unexpected impurities and secured the approval dossier.

 Key facts.